Koredotcom/android-kore-sdk/README.md

 // Flag to show or hide time stamp of each conversation message SDKConfig.setIsTimeStampsRequired(true);

+// Flag to show or hide action bar in GenericWebviewActivity SDKConfig.setIsShowActionBar(true);

 // Flag to show or hide attachments icon in footer fragment SDKConfiguration.OverrideKoreConfig.showAttachment = true;